The Stripped-Star Ultraviolet Magellanic Cloud Survey (SUMS): The UV Photometric Catalog and Stripped Star Candidate Selection: Summary and Conclusions

 \emph{UV Photometric Catalog:} In building our new UV catalog, we perform point-spread function photometry on over 2,400 archival \emph{Swift}-UVOT images of the Magellanic Clouds, primarily sourced from the \gls{SUMaC} survey \citep{Siegel2014,Hagen2017}.
 We develop a custom pipeline based on the \theTractor\ software \citep{Lang2016}, which forward-models the UV images using the astrometric positions of known sources from the optical \gls{MCPS} catalogs \citep{Zaritsky2002,Zaritsky2004}.
 We validate the pipeline through a series of tests, showing that it reproduces standard \emph{Swift} aperture photometry for a set of isolated stars.
 Additionally, simulations demonstrate that \theTractor\ reliably disentangles light from nearby sources in most cases, except when neighboring stars are extremely close ($\lesssim1.5\arcsec$).
 We combine detections of individual sources across multiple images and require a detection significance of $>3\sigma$ for inclusion.

 The final SUMS catalog contains new UV photometry for \NSources{} sources in three UV filters (UVW2, UVM2, and UVW1 covering a wavelength range of $\sim$1900-3000 \AA) as well as the optical photometry available from the MCPS catalogs.
 The UV magnitudes presented in the catalog range from $\sim$12 to 20 (Vega).
 A crossmatch with the SIMBAD astronomical database indicates that fewer than 5\% of sources have been previously studied in detail, yet the catalog includes a diverse set of objects that offer rich opportunities for exploration.
-To support such an effort, we make both the UV catalog and the associated pipeline publicly available.\footnote{Upon acceptance of this manuscript.} Appendix~\ref{sec:caveat} outlines important caveats and limitations to be aware of for best-use of this dataset.
+To support such an effort, we make the SUMS UV catalog, candidate sample, and associated pipeline publicly available on Github,\footnote{\url{https://github.com/AstroLudwig/SUMS_UVPhotometricCatalog}} with version 1.0 permanently archived on Zenodo (\!\dataset[DOI: 10.5281/zenodo.17551743]{https://doi.org/10.5281/zenodo.17551743}; \citealt{sums_github}).
+Appendix~\ref{sec:caveat} outlines important caveats and limitations to be aware of for best-use of this dataset.

 \emph{Stripped Star Candidate Identification:} Our primary scientific motivation for performing new UV photometry is to search for massive stars that have been stripped of their hydrogen-rich envelopes by binary companions.
 These stripped stars are expected to be hot, and a subset of them should exhibit a detectable UV excess relative to \gls{MS} stars of similar luminosities \citep{Gotberg2018}.
 To identify candidate systems, we first select sources that lie blueward of the \gls{ZAMS} in multiple UV–optical \glspl{CMD}, after correcting for distance and extinction.
 We then apply a series of quality cuts to ensure that the \glspl{SED} of selected objects are broadly consistent with expectations for stripped star binaries and to exclude sources that appear anomalously blue due to poor photometry or other systematic issues.
 Finally, we assess their membership in the Magellanic Clouds using Gaia proper motions and parallaxes.